Sirillion/smxcorechangelog/README.md

 `Branch: Current Development - Released: UPCOMING`

 ### CHANGES:
+- Added assets for use with Gears.
+- Added a Gears setting to turn ON/OFF the News Screen.

 ### FIXES:

 ### UPDATES:
+- Updated to Quartz v3.0.0.

 ### WORK IN PROGRESS:
 - Currently modding: Updating//improving assets.